forwards/social-media/update-new-events.md

 The task owner decide on the procedure for gathering news, whether that's a regular slot in the minutes, a channel on slack, by email, on Twitter or whatever.
 Something shared (minutes/slack) is preferred as this can also help people moderating Twitter or Facebook to advertise the news/events if they weren't aware already.

+In terms of scope, for news the idea is to report on the activities of the taskforce.
+This gives people a quick overview of what we've been up to.
+News from elsewhere in the R community we'd probably share by Twitter or something rather than put as news.
+Events don't have to have a direct link to the taskforce, just be sufficiently relevant.
+So we might add the women in data science conference, for example, even if no one from the taskforce is planning to go.